Martin-Andersen/SolrNet/Documentation/CRUD.md

 ### Rollback

 `Rollback()` rollbacks all add/deletes made to the index since the last commit.
 Note that this is nothing like the rollback of relational databases.
 See the [Solr wiki](http://wiki.apache.org/solr/UpdateXmlMessages#A.22rollback.22) for more information.
+Rollback is not supported in Solr Cloud mode.